inouire/mini-net/README.md

 mini-net
 ========

-Mini-net is a tiny social network, made for family.
+Mini-net is a tiny social network, made to for family.

-It is based on the PHP framework Symfony2, and is using third party library such as Bootstrap, JQuery and lightbox
+It is based on the PHP framework Symfony2, and is using third party library such as [Bootstrap](http://twitter.github.com/bootstrap/), [jQuery](http://jquery.com/) and [Lightbox](http://lokeshdhakar.com/projects/lightbox2/).

 As mini-net software, this README is still under construction